The Process of Achieving ISO 17025 Accreditation

 Dr David Trew BSc (Hons), PhD, CChem MRSC

-This article discusses the process of achieving accreditation to the International Organisation for Standardisation (ISO) International Standard ISO 17025 General Requirements for the Competence of Testing and Calibration Laboratories.
-This paper is intended to provide laboratories seeking accreditation to the ISO 17025 International Standard the activities that need to be carried out to achieve accreditation and of what will happen at each stage of the assessment process.
+This article discusses the process of achieving accreditation to the International Organisation for Standardisation (ISO) International Standard ISO/IEC 17025:2017 General Requirements for the Competence of Testing and Calibration Laboratories1.
+This paper is intended to provide laboratories seeking accreditation to the ISO/IEC 17025:2017 International Standard, the activities that need to be carried out to achieve accreditation, and what will happen at each stage of the assessment process.

 This article is primarily targeted at laboratories seeking accreditation for the first time.
-However, parts of it will also be of interest to laboratories seeking reaccreditation.
+However, parts of it will also be of interest to laboratories that are already accredited and are seeking reaccreditation.

-The International Standard ISO 170251 establishes a set of requirements that form a framework for individual testing and calibration laboratories to construct a quality management system (QMS) to meet their specific requirements.
-Accreditation of a testing or calibration to the ISO 17025 International Standard provides objective, impartial and independent evidence that a laboratory is both technically competent to perform the tests or calibrations and, in addition, maintains a quality management system that is designed to assure the quality of the tests or calibrations carried out.
+The ISO/IEC 17025:2017 International Standard establishes a set of requirements that form a framework for individual testing and calibration laboratories to construct a quality management system (QMS) to meet their specific needs.
+Accreditation of a testing or calibration to the ISO/IEC 17025:2017 International Standard provides objective, impartial and independent evidence that a laboratory is both technically competent to perform the tests or calibrations and maintains a quality management system that is designed to assure the quality of the tests or calibrations carried out.

-Because ISO 17025 is recognised as the gold standard for laboratory quality management systems the results delivered by laboratories that have achieved ISO 17025 accreditation are internationally recognised and such laboratories have access to the global marketplace.
+Because ISO/IEC 17025:2017 is recognised as the gold standard for laboratory quality management systems, the results delivered by laboratories that have achieved ISO/IEC 17025:2017 accreditation are internationally recognised, and such laboratories have access to the global marketplace.

-Assessment and accreditation to the ISO 17025 International Standard is carried out by accrediting organisations.
-Such organisations must be party to the International Laboratory Accreditation Cooperation (ILAC) mutual recognition agreement and/or one of the regional mutual recognition agreements.
+Accrediting organisations carry out assessment and accreditation to the ISO/IEC 17025:2017 International Standard.
+Such organisations must be a party to the International Laboratory Accreditation Cooperation (ILAC) mutual recognition agreement or one of the regional mutual recognition agreements.
 Such as European Co-

 When selecting an accrediting body, it is important to consider the following: